tomcoolnl2/docker-webpack2-ng2-ts2-phaser/README.md

 The repo uses the following technologies:

 * Docker
-* Angular
+* Angular2
 * Webpack
-* Typescript
+* Typescript2
 * Angular2 Material
 * Redux store with Ng2-Redux
 * SASS for styling
-* Code checking with Tslint and Codelyzer
+* Code checking with Tslint and Codelyzere

-## Application
-The demo application showcases:

-* Angular module composition using shared modules.
-* Angular module routing
-* Angular2-Material components gathered in one shared module
-* Application demos the material components as of current version
-* Uses ServiceWorker or AppCache for static caching
-* AoT template compilation
-* Lazy loading module

 ## Build Optimizations
 The build process performs the following optimizations: